jezzsantos/saastack/docs/design-principles/0025-modularity.md

    2. Remove the `Api/TestingOnly` folder.
       1. Leave the `Api/Health` folder in place, but rename the type inside `HealthApi.cs`.
    3. Edit the `HostedModules.cs`,
-      1. Remove any sub-modules that will NOT be hosted in this host.
+      1. Remove any submodules that will NOT be hosted in this host.
       2. Remove the `TestingOnlyApiModule`
       3. Add any new modules for this host.
    4. Edit `Program.cs`,